salt-formulas/salt-formula-keystone/README.rst

         - oauth1
         ...

-Keystone domain with LDAP backend, using SQL for role/project assignment
+Keystone domain with LDAP backend, using SQL for role/project assignment:

 .. code-block:: yaml